Planning a thoughtful PR and marketing strategy that converts is top of mind at this time of year, that's why this post lays out elements that work.

 Preparing for Black Friday

-Black Friday is right around the corner and it is not too late to engage in marketing, public relations and social media strategies for the biggest retail event of the year.
+Make sure your Black Friday marketing plan is ready in time, along with your public relations and social media strategies for the biggest retail event of the year.
 By using even some of the tips I provided (taking a marketing risk, using technology and making an editorial calendar), you are well on your way to success.

-Planning and executing a PR campaign includes research before the launch and reporting after the campaign is complete, to make sure you know how to use Black Friday to meet your business goals, download our free PR campaign guide.
+Planning and executing a PR campaign includes research before the launch and reporting after the campaign is complete, to make sure you know how to use Black Friday to meet your business goals, read our top 10 PR campaign tips and myths to avoid.